 Information We Collect

-Our Website collects Personal Information.
-In particular, our Website has collected the following categories of Personal Information from consumers within the last twelve (12) months:
+Our Website and the Services collect Personal Information.
+In particular, our Website and the Services have collected the following categories of Personal Information from consumers within the last twelve (12) months:

 |Category||Examples||Collected on the Website?||Collected by the Service?|